awslabs/aws-lambda-rust-runtime/README.md

   && npm install --silent
 ```

-Deploy it using the standard serverless workflow
+Deploy it using the standard serverless workflow:

 ```bash
 # build, package, and deploy service to aws lambda